 Optimal GeoSpace Report Exposes Cannibalization and Opportunity

-The Optimal GeoSpace report provides a mobile-data derived trade area based on the home, work and paths taken by visitors to the location.
+The Optimal GeoSpace report provides a Human Movement Data derived trade area based on the home, work and paths taken by visitors to the location.
 The home appliances company ran this report for their locations as well as their competitors' to locate areas of cannibalization and opportunity.

 Near's Optimal GeoSpace Report suggests that these HVAC locations should target customers mainly in the Boston and Salem areas, as well as target promotions toward major highways in those areas.
 The client has to be aware of cannibalization with multiple stores.
 Some of the client's stores will pull from their customers' stores resulting in a conflict of interest.